 Explore the Canals of Amsterdam

 Amsterdam is often referred to as the “Venice of the North” due to its intricate canal system.
-Take a canal cruise to admire the city from a unique perspective, passing by historic houses, picturesque bridges and scenic waterfronts.
+Take a canal cruise to admire the city from a unique perspective, passing by historic houses, picturesque bridges, and scenic waterfronts.
 You can also rent a pedal boat or stroll along the canal-side streets to soak in the charming ambiance.

 .